 to listen to an audio file of this interview (63 minutes)

-This is a complete and accurate transcript of the tape of the second oral history interview of Torrey Maynard Johnson (CN 285, T1) in the Archives of the Billy Graham Center.
+This is a complete and accurate transcript of the tape of the first part of the second oral history interview of John A. Huffman Sr. (CN 389, T3) in the Archives of the Billy Graham Center.
 No spoken words have been omitted, except for any non-English phrases which could not be understood by the transcribers.
 Foreign terms which are not commonly understood appear in italics.
 In very few cases words were too unclear to be distinguished.
 If the transcriber was not completely sure of having gotten what the speaker said, "[?]" was inserted after the word or phrase in question.
 If the speech was inaudible or indistinguishable, "[unclear]" was inserted.
 Grunts and verbal hesitations such as "ah" or "um" were usually omitted.
 The transcribers have not attempted to phonetically replicate English dialects but have instead entered the standard English word the speaker was expressing.
 Readers should remember that this is a transcript of spoken English, which follows a different rhythm and rule than written English.

 ...
 Three dots indicate an interruption or break in the train of thought within the sentence on the part of the speaker.

 ....
 Four dots indicate what the transcriber believes to be the end of an incomplete sentence.

 ( ) Words in parentheses are asides made by the speaker.